NervanaSystems/ngraph/doc/sphinx/source/optimize/index.rst

 ##########################################

-In this section, which was written for framework architects or engineers who are optimizing a new or less widely-supported framework, we provide some of our learnings from the work we've done in developing and documenting custom bridge code, such as that for our `ngraph tensorflow bridge`_ code.
+In this section, which was written for framework architects or engineers who are optimizing a brand new or less widely-supported framework, we provide some of our learnings from the work we've done in developing for direct optimizations and custom bridge code, such as that for our `ngraph tensorflow bridge`_ code.

 .. important:: This section contains articles for framework owners or developers who want to incorporate the nGraph library directly into their framework and